• Featured in logo

 There are two types of skills that are included on resumes:

 • Hard skills: Hard skills relate to specific abilities and are quantifiable.
 They generally result from specific types of job experiences.
 Hard skills stand out on resumes, so include your most relevant ones.
-Examples include technical skills, programming languages, project management software, or certified procedures.
+Examples include technical skills, programming languages, project management software, general computer skills, or certified procedures.

 • Soft skills: Soft skills are personality traits that influence how you work with others.
 They are harder to quantify which means they are harder to prove on a resume.
 However, they are also transferable, which is essential for your resume when you don’t have any experience.

-Here is an example of listing skills on a resume:
+Here is an example of listing skills on a resume with no experience:

 Hard Skills